 6. Payment of Fees and Instalments

-All fees become payable at the time of enrolment either by the learner or third party unless the learner is entitled to full fee remission.
+All fees become payable at the time of enrolment, either by the learner or a third party, unless the learner is entitled to full fee remission.
 Payment of fees may be made by cash, invoice, credit/debit card, or cheque and in the case of instalments, learners will be invoiced.

 Where the total fee is more than £150, and the course is more than 12 weeks in duration, learners can pay a deposit followed by a maximum of two instalments.
 Other arrangements are available for courses with a course fee in excess of £500 and longer than 21 weeks.